-What is a business plan?
+What is an e-commerce business plan?

-“A written document that describes in detail how a business – usually a startup – defines its objectives and how it is to go about achieving its goals.”
+A business plan is a written document that describes in detail how a business – usually a startup – defines its objectives and how it is to go about achieving its goals.– Investopedia

 A business plan is best described as a roadmap from the current starting point to the goal.
-It includes all the possible ways to get your online store where you want it to be, deadlines, and covers potential issues.
+It includes all the possible ways to get your online store where you want it to be, sets deadlines, and covers potential issues.